 Frank’s Cafe, Peckham

-What: Frank’s Cafe is easily one of the most well-known rooftops in south London.
+What: Frank’s Cafe is easily one of the most well-known rooftops in South London.
 It used to be one of Peckham’s best-kept secrets, but now the word is out.
-Sat atop the music, food and cultural hub that is Peckham Levels, Frank’s is only open during summer.
+Sitting atop the music, food and cultural hub that is Peckham Levels, Frank’s is only open during the summer months.
 Offering up brunch, small plates, beers, wines, cocktails and more, this is the ideal spot to watch the sunset with a group of friends, or date for that matter.
+Wind your way up the legendary pink staircase to make the most of Mike Davies’ fresh, thoughtful cooking.

 Where: 95A Rye Lane, SE15 4ST